truenas/documentation/content/TrueCommand/Administration/Reports.md

 {{< toc >}}

-The **Reports** page is used to customize charts of system metrics for data analysis.
+The **Reports** page customizes system metrics charts for data analysis.

 ![ReportsList](/images/TrueCommand/1.3/ReportsList.png "Reports List")

-These reports are created by or shared with the current TrueCommand user.
+TrueCommand users can create reports and share them with other TrueCommand users.
-There are default reports that are designed to generate a basic system overview chart.
+We designed default reports that generate a basic system overview chart.
-These show details like network traffic, storage, and memory utilization for the chosen system.
+Default reports show details like network traffic, storage, and the chosen system's memory utilization.

-Viewing a report requires that the user has access to the systems that are being analyzed.
+Users must have access to the analyzed systems to view their reports.

 ## Creating a Report